Menu Close

 This puts us at risk for unhealthy social comparison and can make people feel that they are not doing well in relation.

 To overcome unhealthy social comparison and negative self talk, challenge your thoughts.
-Assess where these negative comparisons are stemming from and shift your perspective.
+Assess where these negative comparisons stem from and shift your perspective.

 Train your mind to focus on what you love most about yourself and your life and practice gratitude.